ehtesham-ali/YT-Video-Downloader/README.md

 # Future Updates
 This project doesn't really have a lot of updates planned, except for the following:
+- The option to download subtitles as well
 - Adding a .csv file to track what videos were downloaded at what time
 - Adding the option to choose where to install the video(s)